Experts Rate Best Diets for 2018

-Your New Year’s resolution diet should be based on a well-balanced eating plan that fits your lifestyle, rather than a weird fad replete with food restrictions.
+Your New Year’s resolution to follow the best diet should be based on a well-balanced eating plan that fits your lifestyle, rather than a weird fad replete with food restrictions.

-That’s according to U.S. News & World Report’s best diet rankings for 2018.
-The two diets that tied for the top spot — the Mediterranean Diet and the DASH Diet — fit that bill because they feature real food and reasonable, flexible guidelines, experts said.
+This is according to U.S. News & World Report’s best diet rankings for 2018.
+The two diets that tied for the top spot — the Mediterranean Diet and the DASH Diet — feature real food with flexible guidelines according to the experts.

-On the other hand, you should avoid fad diets that require you to adopt severe restrictions.
+Rather than this kind of healthy dieting, some people try out fad diets that require severe restrictions.
 The hot new Keto Diet got a raspberry from the U.S. News’ panel of nutrition experts, tying for last on the list.

 The Keto Diet requires people to severely restrict their carbohydrate intake while indulging in high-fat foods, a plan that is simply not sustainable, Haupt said.

 “It really is the diet of the moment, but it can be a pretty extreme plan.
 There’s a very strict carb limit.
 Our experts say it’s not necessary to be so extreme or restrictive,” Haupt said.

 “One expert said if a diet recommends snacking on bacon, you can’t take it seriously as a health-promoting way to eat,” Haupt said.